trms/screenweave-embed/README.md

 ### Standalone collection

 - sw-collection can be used alone, without a sw-channel.
 In this case you'll need to give it the channel invite code and the id of the collection you want it to show.
-- If using a custom layout as shown here note that the layout for a standalone collection is a little different from one inside a channel because it needs its own sw-video-details
+- If using a custom layout, note that the layout for standalone is different compared to when this tag is used inside a channel.

 ```html
 <!DOCTYPE html>